maolong/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

 ## What is the average daily activity pattern?
+Questions for assessment are:
+1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 For these questions, NA values are ignored.
-The initial the dataset is summarized, to create a new dataset with the mean of steps taken each interval
+Calculate and report the mean and median of the total number of steps taken per day The initial the dataset is summarized, to create a new dataset with the mean of steps taken each interval

 ```r